 Students are reviewed for academic dismissal at the end of each academic year.
-Students will be subject to dismissal if they fail to make satisfactory progress towards their degrees in any two consecutive semesters and/or if their cumulative GPA falls below the "Dismissal" levels outlined below.
+Students will be subject to dismissal if they fail to make satisfactory progress towards their degrees in any two consecutive semesters and/or if their cumulative GPA falls below the "Dismissal" levels outlined in the "Minimum Grade Point Requirements table which follows.
 Students who are dismissed are no longer eligible to continue at the College and will be denied further registration.